Laws of Boolen Algebra | Digital Logic - Computer Science Engineering (CSE) PDF Download

 As well as the logic symbols “0” and “1” being used to represent a digital input or output, we can also use them as constants for a permanently “Open” or “Closed” circuit or contact respectively.

-Boolean Algebra is the mathematics we use to analyse digital gates and circuits.
+Boolean Algebra is the mathematics we use to analyze digital gates and circuits.
 We can use these “Laws of Boolean” to both reduce and simplify a complex Boolean expression in an attempt to reduce the number of logic gates required.
-Boolean Algebra is therefore a system of mathematics based on logic that has its own set of rules or laws which are used to define and reduce Boolean expressions.
+Boolean Algebra is therefore a system of mathematics based on logic that has its own set of rules or laws, which are used to define and reduce Boolean expressions.

 The variables used in Boolean Algebra only have one of two possible values, a logic “0” and a logic “1” but an expression can have an infinite number of variables all labelled individually to represent inputs to the expression, For example, variables A, B, C etc., giving us a logical expression of A + B = C, but each variable can ONLY be a 0 or a 1.